adlnet-archive/xapi-bootcamp-2015/Day One workshops/Starting from SCORM - A Developer's Guide/Instructions.md

 First, add the [xapiwrapper.min.js](https://github.com/adlnet/xAPIWrapper/blob/master/dist/xapiwrapper.min.js) file to the scripts directory (/Shared/JavaScript).
 This file will be used to abstract the complexity of the xAPI web service components.

-Next, add the [SCORMToXAPIFunctions.js](https://github.com/adlnet/SCORM-to-xAPI-Wrapper/blob/master/SCORMToXAPIFunctions.js) file to the scripts directory (/Shared/JavaScript).
+Next, add the [SCORMToXAPIFunctions.js](add link) file to the scripts directory (/Shared/JavaScript).

-Next, replace the SCORM course [xapiwrapper.min.js](https://github.com/adlnet/xAPIWrapper/blob/master/dist/xapiwrapper.min.js) file with the SCORM to xAPI Wrapper files (still named APIWrapper.js)
+Next, replace the SCORM course [SCORM 2004 APIWrapper.js](https://github.com/adlnet/SCORM-to-xAPI-Wrapper/blob/master/SCORM2004/APIWrapper.js) file with the SCORM to xAPI Wrapper files (still named APIWrapper.js)

 *Workshop Demonstration - No demonstration capable in this step*